6 of the Cheapest Islands to Visit Around the World

 Transportation: A 3 km taxi ride can cost around $2, you can also rent a bicycle to explore the island which can cost $20 a day.

-Getting there by air: There are many airlines that flies to Cozumel International Airport (CZM) and these are American Airlines, Iberia, Interjet and United Airlines.
+Getting there by air: There are many airlines that flies to Cozumel International Airport (CZM), including domestic, and these are American Airlines, Iberia, Interjet and United Airlines.

 Kos Island, Greece, Europe